Office of Student Records

 Phone: (270) 789-5233

 Administration Bldg., Rm 18

 Office Hours: 8a – 5p, M-F

-Campbellsville University holds two commencement ceremonies annually; two in fall (December) and three in the spring (May) – one for Graduate candidates and two for Undergraduate candidates.
+Campbellsville University holds two commencement ceremonies annually; two in fall (December) and four in the spring (May) – two for Graduate candidates and two for Undergraduate candidates.

 All students who finish their coursework in the summer receive an August graduation date.
 Since there is not an August graduation ceremony, all August graduates are invited to participate in the May ceremony.
 All graduation ceremonies (undergraduate and graduate) are for May and August graduates.

 Campbellsville University graduates students upon completion of all requirements on or before the next of the following three general dates: December, May, August.
 Specific dates are listed on the University’s official calendar.